Billy Burke (actor)

-William Albert Burke (born November 25, 1966) is an American actor and scriptwriter.
-Burke is known for his role as Charlie Swan in Twilight and its four sequels.
+William Albert Burke (born November 25, 1966) is an American actor.
+Burke is known for his role as Charlie Swan in The Twilight Saga.
 In 2011, he played Cesaire in Red Riding Hood.
 In 2012, he was cast as one of the lead characters, Miles Matheson, in the NBC science-fiction series Revolution.
 From 2015 to 2017, he starred in the CBS series Zoo.
 He has also appeared in the supernatural horror film Lights Out (2016) and the thriller Breaking In (2018).

 Early life

 Burke was born in Bellingham, Washington.
+He graduated from Sehome High School in 1984.

 Career

 His television credits include roles in Star Trek: Deep Space Nine (in the episode "Second Skin"), Party of Five, Gilmore Girls, Karen Sisco, Fringe, Monk, and The Closer (Season 4, episode 13, "Power of Attorney") playing Phillip Stroh, a serial rapist and murderer, a character revisited in Major Crimes (see below).
 His motion picture credits include Jane Austen's Mafia!, Along Came a Spider, Final Jeopardy, Flashpoint, Ladder 49, Fracture, and Three Days to Vegas.

 He appeared in Feast of Love (2007), co-starring Selma Blair and Morgan Freeman, and he played Detective Eric Box in the film Untraceable (2008) with Diane Lane.

 Burke at the 2013 San Diego Comic-Con.

 In 2008, Burke appeared in Twilight, based on the best-selling novel by Stephenie Meyer, playing the role of Charlie Swan.
 He also portrayed Bobby's brother, Jack, on the show My Boys.
 Burke reprised his role as Charlie Swan in the Twilight sequels, New Moon, Eclipse and Breaking Dawn – Part 1 and Part 2.

 In February 2010, Burke was cast as Jonah King, the primary antagonist featured in the thriller Drive Angry, which was directed by Patrick Lussier and co-starred Amber Heard, Nicolas Cage, and William Fichtner.
 It was released on February 25, 2011.
 In July 2011, Burke appeared in the TNT drama series Rizzoli & Isles.